 - Cross-Platform Play – between PC and Playstation 4.

 - Player Housing – through Free Companies (guilds) and private housing.

 - High Level of Content – an incredible amount of content.
 Players can easily spend thousands of hours in the game without running out of content to explore.

 - Tons of Small Features – lots of smaller features make the game feel complete (Marriage, Golden Saucer mini games, Triple Triad, tons of side quests, etc).

 - Something For Everyone - Plenty of late game content for both casuals and hardcore players alike.
 The game offers 'savage' and 'ultimate' difficulty raids for hardcore players while offering toned down normal mode for everyone else.

 Final Fantasy XIV Classes & Races

 Disciples of War:

 - Marauder – a class whose weapon of choice is the great axe.
 They rely on strength and brute force to crush their enemies.
-Marauders make good tanks and can specialize as Warriors.
+Marauders make good tanks and can specialize as Warriors and Dark Knights.

 - Pugilist – masters of hand-to-hand combat and fighting at close quarters.
 They maximize their destructive potential through the use of knuckles made from metal, leather, or bones.
 They forgo the protection of plate and chain for lighter gear which allows for maximum mobility.
 Pugilists can specialize as Monks.

 - Archer – can take out enemies with deadly precision from great distances.
 The bow is their weapon of choice and can equip arrows best suited to their enemy.
-Archers can specialize as Bards.
+Archers can specialize and become Bards and Machinists.